bxparks/rpn83p/docs/FUTURE.md

 - differentiate menu folders from regular menu items using a different UI
     - see [Issue#20](https://github.com/bxparks/rpn83p/issues/20)
-- support insertion cursor using LEFT and RIGHT arrow keys
-    - currently the cursor always appears at the end of the input buffer
-    - it may be useful to support moving the cursor into the interior of the input string using the LEFT and RIGHT arrow keys
-    - the DEL key would probably continue to delete to the left
-    - any other input would probably insert at the cursor position
 - bigger RPN stack
     - linking and unlinking a complex number to and from its 2 components effectively reduces the stack size by 1